Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/README.md

 Dates: Monday January 24, 2022 & Wednesday January 26, 2022

-Welcome to the first module of CM580A3 - Introduction to Quantitative Cell and Molecular Biology!
+__Welcome to the first module of CM580A3 - Introduction to Quantitative Cell and Molecular Biology!__

 In this first module, we will explore the basics of R. What is R?
 R is a programming language, a coding environment, and a whole community.
-The goal of this module is _not_ to master R. That will take time.
+The goal of this module is __not__ to master R. That will take time.
 Here, we will just get to know a few basics of interfacing with and using R. This knowledge will help you to explore the concepts in later modules.

+## Learning objectives for this module

+  * Students and instructors are invited to start fresh with their own pre-conceived notions of programming, computation, and quantitation
+  * Students will learn how and why R is useful in biological research
+  * Students will learn how to interface with R and RStudio
+  * Students will become familiar with a few basic R objects
+  * Students will execute a few basic R functions
+  * Students will learn to import and export data
+  * Students will learn to extend functionality of R by loading packages
+  * Students will gain experience in basic plotting

+## Who is a programmer?
+Who is a coder?
+Who is a computational biologist?
+Who is a bioinformatician?
+What do these terms mean?